YanZehong/yanzehong.github.io/_posts/2020-09-04-deep-learning.md

 - **Early stopping**

 Principle: Orthogonalization
 Two task:
 (1) An algorithm to optimize the cost function j, like gradient descent, momentum, RMSProp, Adam, etc.
 (2) Not overfit, such as regularization, getting more data and so on.

 ![]({{site.baseurl}}/images/other_reg_2.png)

 Alternative: **L2 regularization**
-Downside: you might have to try a lot of values of the regularization hyperparameter $$\lambda$$
+Downside: you might have to try a lot of values of the regularization hyperparameter $$\lambda$$.

 ----
 ## Reference